vccimaging/vccimaging.github.io/index.md

 ---

 # Computational Imaging Group
-## at the KAUST Visual Computng Center
+## at the KAUST Visual Computing Center

 Todo: static image or slide show